 Explaindio Review – The Good

-Allows you to easily create Animated Explainer videos that also include whiteboard sketch and HD Video clips: This part is true.
+- that also include whiteboard sketch and HD Video clips: This part is correct.
 The actual process of creating the video was pretty simple.
-Especially when you use the built in templates/slides.
+Primarily when you use the built-in templates/slides.

-Allows you to easily add HD Video with Audio: Once again this is a very easy process.
-I did however find a small failing with the audio.
+- Allows you to add HD Video with Audio easily: Once again this is a straightforward process.
+I did, however, find a small failing with the audio.
 I’ll bring that up later.

-Allows you to easily import slides from VMFX: I don’t know what VMFX is so I wasn’t able to test this particular feature.
+- Allows you to import slides from VMFX easily: I don’t know what VMFX is, so I wasn’t able to test this particular feature.

 The best thing, for me, about Explaindio is the sketch feature.
-I just love the way it works.
-It comes with heaps of SVG files but there is no reason why you can’t get more.
+I love the way it works.
+It comes with heaps of SVG files, but there is no reason why you can’t get more.
 The businessman in the video below is one I got in a previous package.
-Basically if you have an SVG file Explaindio can sketch it for you.
+If you have an SVG file, Explaindio can sketch it for you.

 Explaindio Review – The Bad

-Before I get into the Explaindio’s failing let me say that it may not be the softwares fault but my own failings.
+Before I get into the Explaindio’s failing, let me say that it may not be the software’s fault but my failings.

-Like I said at the beginning of the Explaindio review the built in templates/slides were a definite plus as they make the animated video production very simple.
-The failing is that other than the text and outlines you can’t really edit much.
-What would be really great would be if you could create you’re own animated slides as it wouldn’t take long to exhaust the built in ones.
+- Like I said at the beginning of the Explaindio review the built-in templates/slides were a definite plus as they make the animated video production very simple.
+The failing is that other than the text and outlines you can’t edit much.
+What would be great would be if you could create your animated slides as it wouldn’t take long to exhaust the built-in ones.

-When importing video you are limited to 30 seconds of audio.
-In my video above I couldn’t use it at the beginning of the video because it cut off the last 5 or so seconds of my spiel.
+- When importing video you are limited to 30 seconds of audio.
+In my video above, I couldn’t use it at the beginning of the video because it cut off the last five or so seconds of my spiel.
 I had to use Camtasia to finish it off.

-While I liked the idea of being able to add audio the final product was so out of sync I couldn’t use it.
-I had to export the video and then use Camtasia to add the audio.
-I tried several things but the audio sync just wouldn’t gel.
+- While I liked the idea of being able to add audio, the final product was so out of sync I couldn’t use it.
+I had to export the video and then use Camtasia to add the sound.
+I tried several things, but the audio sync wouldn’t gel.

-I could not extend a portion of slide that I was using.
-If you watched the video above you would have noticed the part, “But like Fred she is worried about,” went by way too quickly.
-I tried to extend the timing but that didn’t work.
-It’s probably just one of the bugs that needs to be ironed out.
+- I could not extend a portion of the slide that I was using.
+If you watched the video above, you would have noticed the part, “But like Fred, she is worried about,” went by way too quickly.
+I tried to extend the timing, but that didn’t work.
+It’s probably just one of the bugs that need resolving.

-Even with the above mentioned failings I’m more than happy with Explaindio.
-When you consider that it only cost $39.95!
-I even got a buck off for recommending them on FaceBook!
-For that price I get regular free software upgrades.
+Even with the failings mentioned above, I’m more than happy with Explaindio.
+When you consider that it only costs $39.95!
+I also got a buck off for recommending them on FaceBook!
+For that price, I get regular free software upgrades.
 Upgrades which I’m sure will resolve those failings I mentioned.

 The fact that after the launch you will only be able to get Explaindio as a monthly or yearly subscription really sold it for me.
 I really dislike those monthly subscription deals.

-Because I can see so many uses for this software there is no way in hell I’m going to take advantage of the money back guarantee.
-For me it’s not so much the marketing part that I’m interested as I intend to use it to jazz up my YouTube videos to make them more interesting.
+Because I can see so many uses for this software, there is no way in hell I’m going to take advantage of the money-back guarantee.
+For me, it’s not so much the marketing part that I’m interested as I intend to use it to jazz up my YouTube videos to make them more attractive.